cloudflare/Stout/README.md

 - Download the release for your system type from our [releases](https://github.com/EagerIO/Stout/releases)
 - Copy or symlink the `stout` binary contained in the archive into your path (for example, into `/usr/local/bin`)

+Or, if you're using Arch Linux, Stout has been packaged for the [AUR](https://aur.archlinux.org/packages/stout-bin/).

 ### Building